 How to Identify and Deal With Basement Bugs

-Do you have bugs in your basement?
-You're not alone.
+If you do, you're not alone.
 If you have a basement, there are bugs in it.
 It's as simple as that.
 Insects are the most abundant form of animal on dry land, and they live everywhere (including where you live).

 I have been working with insects of all kinds for many years, and I get asked a lot of questions.
 Practically all of the bugs in your house are harmless, except for a few spiders, and maybe a mosquito or two.
 The vast majority of the bugs in your basement go about their short little lives without you noticing.
 I think we'd all like to keep it that way.
 There's a circle of life down there.
 One little home bug hunts and eats another home bug and, although it's as fascinating as any nature documentary, it's not something you need to concern yourself with.